Cutehacks/qml-pusher/README.md

 #### ping() : function

-Sends a ping request Pusher and resets the internal timeout timer as well as the inactivity timer.
+Sends a ping request to Pusher and resets the internal timeout timer as well as the inactivity timer.
 Normally you should not need to call this function as it is called internally by the module.

 #### disconnect() :  function